ECCARIUS, Johann Georg [John George] (1818-1889)

 “It is true that the United States generally allows a relatively greater freedom of speech and freedom of the press than many other countries.
 But only in the sense that there is usually less suppression of publications and ideas here through laws and government force than in many other countries.
 The reason for this is that the U.S. ruling class has come close to perfecting the suppression of ideas it disapproves of through an alternative method; that is, through its control of the economic system and its nearly total control of the media and means of communication and education in the country.
 Thus, individuals can usually say what they like even if it goes against the interests and desires of the capitalist class, but still only on the condition enforced by the capitalist ownership and control of the media, that very few other people will ever get a chance to hear what the dissenters have to say.
 It is the genius of this evil system that it still effectively silences most dissent while loudly proclaiming the supposed freedoms of speech and the press!” —First paragraph on the U.S.A. page on BANNEDTHOUGHT.NET about the de facto banning of ideas in the United States.

-See: CRISES—ECONOMIC, CRISIS THEORIES, DEPRESSIONS, FINANCIAL CRISES, GREAT DEPRESSION OF THE 1930s, OVERPRODUCTION CRISES, PANICS, RECESSIONS
+See also below, and: CRISES—ECONOMIC, CRISIS THEORIES, DEPRESSIONS, FINANCIAL CRISES, GREAT DEPRESSION OF THE 1930s, OVERPRODUCTION CRISES, PANICS, POLYCRISIS, RECESSIONS

 Any of a number of different cycles in a capitalist economy which either actually exist, or which are postulated by one or another economist to exist.